E-Sh4rk/KururinTAS/KuruBot/README.md

 ### Visualizing the solution and saving it

 - If a solution has been found, you can save it by clicking on `SI` (Save Input).
 You will be able to load it later by clicking on `LI` (Load Input).
-- If you want to play the solution in the game, just click on `Send last inputs` (the bot must be connected to Bizhawk).
+- If the bot is connected to Bizhawk, you can play the solution in the game: just click on `Send last inputs`.
 The helirin will automatically be teleported to the good starting position (please ensure the correct level is loaded).
 Warning: the positions of moving objects will not be initialized, so you must ensure they match with the initial state of your search.
-- Alternatively, if you have TAS studio opened, you can click on the `CI` (Copy Input) and paste the inputs in TAS studio.
+- Alternatively, if you have TAS studio opened, you can click on `CI` (Copy Input) and paste the inputs in TAS studio.
 - Conversely, you can copy inputs from TAS studio and click on `PI` (Paste Input) to play them in the bot.

 ## Credits